IgniteUI/igniteui-documentation/topics/02_Controls/igHtmlEditor/01_igHtmlEditor_Adding_igHtmlEditor.md

 2. <a id="initialize-htmlEditor"></a> Initialize the igHtmlEditor in JavaScript.

-	If you are using Infragistics MVC Wrappers then you should instantiate `igHtmlEditor` in ASP.NET MVC View as shown in step 3.
+	If you are using Infragistics %%ProductNameMVC%% then you should instantiate `igHtmlEditor` in ASP.NET MVC View as shown in step 3.

 	1. Define the HTML placeholder for the editor